MayurKolhe/DataDen/README.md

 5. **File Deletion:** Added a delete functionality that allows users to remove files from the decentralized storage, providing control and flexibility over their data.

+6. **File Renaming After Uploading File on Blockchain:** Users can rename the files after uploaded on the blockchain, facilitating better organization and identification of stored data.

-6. **Enhanced User Interface:** The user interface has been improved to provide a visually appealing and intuitive experience, enhancing usability and user satisfaction.
+7. **Enhanced User Interface:** The user interface has been improved to provide a visually appealing and intuitive experience, enhancing usability and user satisfaction.

-7. **Blockchain Deployment On Test Network:** The contract has been successfully deployed on testnets, specifically on Sepolia, ensuring thorough testing and validation of the system's functionality.
+8. **Blockchain Deployment On Test Network:** The contract has been successfully deployed on testnets, specifically on Sepolia, ensuring thorough testing and validation of the system's functionality.

-8. **File Renaming and Information:** Users can rename and provide relevant information about the files they upload to the blockchain, facilitating better organization and identification of stored data.
+9. **File Renaming and Information While Uploading File on Blockchain:** Users can rename and provide relevant information about the files they upload to the blockchain, facilitating better organization and identification of stored data.

-9.**Added NFT on the Marketplace:** (https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/19147863282887266952391848912241481588230776466484479443965023942425754730497/ )
+10. **Added NFT on the Marketplace:** (https://opensea.io/assets/matic/0x2953399124f0cbb46d2cbacd8a89cf0599974963/19147863282887266952391848912241481588230776466484479443965023942425754730497/ )

 ## Project Repo URL
 https://github.com/MayurKolhe/DataDen